Pontificia Universidad Católica Argentina

 UCA is a private university located in the Puerto Madero neighborhood, on the banks of the river.
 The neighborhood is lively with an assortment of theaters, restaurants, and museums.
 The university is one of the most modern urban campus in Argentina and has several schools and faculties, among them Journalism and International Relations.
 Approximately 13,000 students attend the Buenos Aires UCA campus and there are 200-300 international students enrolled each semester.

-Before the beginning of each semester, UCA offers a three week Spanish language course (60 hours) for an additional fee.
+Before the beginning of each semester, UCA offers a four week Spanish language course for an additional fee.
 The course is usually offered at the beginning of July for the Fall semester and the beginning of February for the Spring semester.

-During orientation, students will take a Spanish placement test, which will determine if the student will be required to take a Spanish language course during the semester.
+Students will take a Spanish placement test online which will determine if the student will be required to take a Spanish language course during the semester for a fee.

 Students can take courses in business administration, economics, history, international relations, journalism, and political science taught in Spanish.
-Students interested in courses focused on Latin America can take courses in the Programa de Estudios Latinoamericanos (PEL), which offers the majority of courses in Spanish, but approximately six courses in English.
-All students will take one Spanish language course during the semester and be enrolled in 12 to 15 credits.
+Students interested in courses focused on Latin America can take courses in the Programa de Estudios Latinoamericanos (PEL), which offers the majority of courses in Spanish and some in English.
+All students will be enrolled in 12 to 15 credits.

 Students can view course lists and short descriptions in the Catálogo de Cursos, which can be downloaded from a link on UCA's academic information page.
 There is a special section at the end of the guide that has all of the courses offered through PEL and the Spanish language courses.